-Grandma’s Italian Bread – an easy bread made with flour, water, yeast, salt, some sugar and shortening.
+My Grandma’s Italian Bread is an easy homemade bread recipe made with flour, water, yeast, salt, some sugar, and shortening.
 It’s got the perfect crust, crunchy with a slight chewiness and is so incredibly soft and delightful on the inside.
-Great out of the oven slathered with butter, as a side for dinner or used for your panini sandwich at lunch!
+It’s also a delicious way to sop up the leftover sauce when paired with my mother’s lasagna!

-She made two loaves just about every week in her kitchen.
-We ate it with her Chicken Cacciatore, Manhattan Clam Chowder and with dinner at just about every dinner.
+She made two loaves just about every week.
+We ate it with her Chicken Cacciatore, Manhattan Clam Chowder and with just about every dinner.

-So clearly can I see her standing at the counter kneading the dough on the wooden board that now sits in my kitchen, the dough rising in the oven in the green bowl (oh, how I wish I had that relic), and watching it bake through the oven window.
+To this day, I still see her standing at the counter kneading the dough on the wooden board that I now proudly own.
+I’d peek at the dough rising in the oven in the green bowl (oh, how I wish I had that relic), and would then watch it bake through the oven window.

 And the smell.